Categories of graphs for operadic structures

 Every \'etale map of directed graphs induces an \'etale map of the corresponding undirected graphs (this was also mentioned in \cite[1.1.13]{Kock:GHP}).
 This restricts to embeddings, yielding the following equivalence. \begin{proposition} There is an equivalence of categories between the category of connected directed graphs and embeddings (in the sense of \cref{def dir graph,def dir embedding}) and the category $\gcatemb \times_{\widehat{\gcat}} \widehat{\gcat}_{/\opshf} \eqqcolon \gcatembo$. \end{proposition}

-This proposition can't be promoted as is to the category of graphs and \'etale maps, since \'etale maps between connected\footnote{We can of course represent disconnected graphs as objects of the presheaf category $\widehat{\gcat}$ by considering the representable object on each connected component and then taking a coproduct.} graphs which are not embeddings do not yield maps in $\gcat$.
+This proposition can't be promoted as is to the category of graphs and \'etale maps, since \'etale maps between connected graphs which are not embeddings do not yield maps in $\gcat$.

 \begin{definition}[Inputs and outputs of embeddings] Suppose $G$ is a directed graph.
 Then there are functions $\inp \colon \emb(G) \to \wp(A_G^+) \cong \wp(E_G)$ and $\out \colon \emb(G) \to \wp(A_G^-) \cong \wp(E_G)$ defined by Alternatively, we can consider $f\colon (H,f^*x) \rightarrowtail (G,x)$ as an embedding between directed graphs and we have